qaware/go-offline-maven-plugin/Readme.md

 ## Goals
 The Go Offline Maven Plugin only has one goal: "resolve-dependencies".
-This goal downloads all external Dependencies and Plugins needed for your build to your local Repository.
+This goal downloads all external dependencies and plugins needed for your build to your local repository.
 Dependencies that are built inside the reactor build of your project are excluded.
-For Downloading, the repositories specified in your pom.xml are used.
+For downloading, the repositories specified in your pom.xml are used.

 ## Usage
 Simply add the plugin to the pom.xml of your project.
-Use the Root Reactor pom in case of a multi module project.
+Use the root reactor pom in case of a multi module project.
 Make sure to configure any dynamic dependency your project has (see below).

     <plugin>